KevinHock/awesome-charity-ideas/README.md

 - Can we email [Bram Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar) and ask him how much money he thinks this has raised so far?
 - Are there unexpected issues with these that explain why almost nobody uses careware licenses?
 - Could one switch an existing GPL licensed project to a GPL-compatible license without legal hassle?
+- Related: Can we email e.g. the Sublime text author, and one day a year, any purchases go to charity?
+A lot of tech workers could buy Sublime that day and get reimbursed by their company via productivity budget.

 ### Social Media Campaigns

+- Expected impact: Depends

 Donating publicly inspires other people to donate as well.
 Keep in mind that donations made on Facebook will only have [95% of the money go to the charity](https://www.nerdwallet.com/blog/banking/donate-charities-corporations/), you can share links to more efficient methods like https://www.AgainstMalaria.com/OpenSource.

 ### [Take the Giving What We Can pledge](https://www.effectivealtruism.org/get-involved/take-the-giving-what-we-can-pledge/)

+- Expected impact: High

 ## Crazy Ideas